 Today, Stelbel frames are collectors items.
-They are quite rare—Stelio only produced around a thousand over a twenty year period—so if you come across one, hang on to it.
-It’s not just because of their low quantity that they are sought after, but for the quality of Stelio’s skill with the torch.
+They’re highly sought after by collectors — so if you come across one, hang on to it.
+It’s not just for their low quantity, but for the quality of Stelio’s skill with the torch.
 This time trial bike is a good example, cleaned up by the experts in classic Italian bicycles, Eroica Cicli.

 TIG welding was Stelio’s specialty, so that’s what he used to build a bicycle frame.
 He developed this style to become one of the first and finest TIG builders, sidestepping the need for lugs because they simply weren’t necessary.
 The fork design of this TT bike came about from a lack of a crown and a knowledge that he could build his own.